How To Be Happy

 But, it is not the reward, but the expectation of a reward, which releases dopamine.
 Schultz noted that the release increases, if the reward is greater than what is expected.
 It continues only for the predicted time period, when a reward can be expected.
 The release reduces at the end of this period.
 The releases stop if the rewards have become a matter of routine.
 Moment by moment, your system needs to look forward to a reward to feel focused and energetic.
 With nothing to look forward to, you will go back to worrying about meaning.
 Add simple rewarding objectives to your life.
 Mindfulness exercises can help you find joy in the mundane routines in your life.

 Find rewards in your work.
 Each individual has a special ability.
 Find the things, which you can do effortlessly, which others find difficult.
 That will be your area of excellence.
 You also have the capacity to improve any job that you are currently engaged in.
 When this becomes your focus, any improvement in your performance will become rewarding, filling you with vitality.
 You will find that even if your life has no meaning, and misfortune surrounds you, focusing on such things will bring you happiness.

 Back To Top

-Return from When Life Has No Meaning To Effective Mind Control Home Page
+Return from Life Has No Meaning to The Home Page